 After high school, he went to McMaster University to study geography, and then enrolled in a master’s of urban planning at the University of California, Berkeley, in 1977.
 At a 2005 memorial service for his father, Gertler pointed out that “Len never cajoled or coaxed me.”
 Yet, as Sandra Martin noted in a Globe and Mail obituary, Meric was drawn inexorably to the profession because Len’s work was “so damned interesting.
 [It made] a difference to the quality of our lives and our communities at a time when public interest in ‘the environment’ and all things ‘urban’ was enjoying its first real flowering in this country.”

 After graduating from Berkeley, Gertler spent a year working as a policy analyst with the Ontario government’s ministry of industry and tourism.
 He says the experience was an “eye opener.”
 The job “gave me a ringside seat to how various interest groups try to shape decision-making.”
-He eventually came to regard the horse-trading as an integral part of the
+He eventually came to regard the horse-trading as an integral part of the democratic process.

 By the time he began his PhD at Harvard University’s Graduate School of Design, Gertler’s personal, academic and professional experiences began to coalesce into a serious focus on regional economic development, and how places reinvent themselves from centres of older economic activity to newer forms.

 In 1983, soon after completing his thesis, Gertler joined U of T’s geography department.
 Urban economic geographer Larry Bourne, who was on the hiring committee, recalls the new professor as being “mature beyond his years,” with the confidence and intellectual rigour to move quickly to the forefront of a department that had developed, since the 1960s, a global reputation among urban experts.